FlexxCash/oralces/README.md

 - `StaleData` - Data is stale.
 - `ExceedsConfidenceInterval` - Data exceeds the confidence interval.

 ## Usage

 1. Ensure Rust and Solana CLI are installed.
 2. Clone this repository.
+3. Make sure your Solana keypair is correctly set up and accessible.
-3. Run `anchor build` in the project root to build the program.
+4. Run `anchor build` in the project root to build the program.
-4. Run `anchor test` to execute all test cases.
+5. Run `anchor test` to execute all test cases.

 ## Notes